 Director Heijningen is adroit at throwing red herrings to the audience as to which expedition member is the Thing, keeping the audience on its toes.
 The CGI and make-up effects for the Thing, although not as incredible as Bottin's, are effective nonetheless.
 Actress Winstead is Sigourney Weaver-ish as the level-headed and strong woman amongst all the men and Joel Edgerton (looking a lot like talk show host Conan O'Brien) stands out as the friendly pilot Carter.
 If nothing else, this THING like other horror film reboots has introduced the story to another generation of young horror film fans.
 Ultimately, this THING lacks some thing.
 A more recognizable star, some twist on the story.
 I can't put my finger on it.
 I still believe Carpenter's THE THING, although not a huge hit when it came out, already told the story very well.

 The fact that John W. Campbell's story Who Goes There? has been made into a film three times is proof that THE THING is an entertaining and suspenseful tale that has been scaring audiences for over sixty years.
 The ALIEN films owe a great debt to THE THING yet are uniquely different in many aspects except that they warn about an indestructible alien that may visit us in the future.
-So heed the reporter Scotty's words from the 1st film and "Watch the Skies."
+So heed the reporter Scotty's words from the first film and "Watch the Skies."
 And if you like a good scare, watch any version of THE THING on your favorite electronic device.